gk0909c/vagrant-dev-java/README.md

 if you want other version, fix shell script file.

 ## Other
+if you are behind proxy
+* set variable 'http_proxy' and 'NO_PROXY environment' on your host machine

-if you are behind proxy, set variable 'http_proxy' and 'NO_PROXY environment', or not comment out proxy describe in Vagrantfile
+if you are not behind proxy
+* comment out proxy describe in Vagrantfile
+* remove describe that create maven settings.xml, in init-install-user.sh